astronomer/docs/astro/best-practices/astro-api.md

 - [Organization API tokens](organization-api-tokens.md)

 <EnterpriseBadge/>
-For actions on deployment-level, consider [custom Deployment roles](customize-deployment-roles.md).
+Consider [custom Deployment roles](customize-deployment-roles.md) for configuring deployment-level roles with only the necessary permissions.

 ## Use a graphical REST API client for development